bitovi/academy/src/react/4-props.md

 ## Basic Props Usage

-Recall that React components are just functions (or classes) which return an element.
+React components are just functions which return an element.
 And like normal functions, we run into the same reusability problems.

 ```jsx
 function AddNumbers() {